 Nancy says it happened so fast, both she and her 18-year-old son were stunned.
 They wrapped Sam in a blanket and drove him to the pet funeral home.

-Guilt When A Dog Accidentally Dies
+Dealing With Guilt When Your Dog Dies Accidentally

 Nancy remembers the unbelievable guilt she experienced.
 She replays the day over and over in her mind, remembering the precautions she took that fateful day.
 She checked the gate, blocked the gate, ensuring the lid was on the garbage.